 The wizard creates a self-managed certificate, which has a restriction on the encryption algorithm and key size that can be used.
 For more information, see Private key.

 Apigee prepares your cluster for external access.
-This includes setting up an Envoy proxy, creating firewall rules, uploading certificates, and creating a load balancer.
+This includes setting up the MIG to proxy traffic, creating firewall rules, uploading certificates, and creating a load balancer.

 This process can take several minutes to complete.